How to apply

-Yes, contact details for our Postgraduate Tutors can be found on page 1 of this document.
+Yes, contact details for our Postgraduate Tutors can be found above.
 Alternatively all our staff including their specialisms can be found on our staff pages.
 Our staff will be more than happy to discuss any ideas you have at this stage.

 Can I get guidance from the University regarding Visa requirements and the Visa application process?

-Yes, our International Office are highly trained in this area and will be happy to offer guidance and help, their contact details can be found can here.
+Yes, the University’s International Experience Team are highly trained in this area and will be happy to offer guidance and help.
+Their contact details can be found chere.

 Can I get help with Accommodation whilst I'm studying at Sheffield Hallam University?